jswidler/lockgit/README.md

 Available Commands:
-  init        Initialize a lockgit vault reveal-key  Reveal the lockgit key for the current repo unlock      Set the key for the current vault lock        Delete the key for the current vault ls          List the files in the lockgit vault add         Add files to the vault commit      Commit changes of tracked files to the vault rm          Remove files from the vault open        Decrypt and restore secrets in the vault close       Delete plaintext secrets status      Check if the secrets present match the ones in the vault help        Help about any command
+  init        Initialize a lockgit vault set-key     Set the key for the current vault reveal-key  Reveal the lockgit key for the current repo delete-key  Delete the key for the current vault add         Add files to the vault rm          Remove files from the vault status      Check if tracked files match the ones in the vault commit      Commit changes of tracked files to the vault open        Decrypt and restore secrets in the vault close       Delete plaintext secrets ls          List the files in the lockgit vault help        Help about any command
 ```